 A domestic violence arrest can be a traumatic experience.
 When the government interferes with your home life, arrests you in front of your family, and accuses you of hurting those you love, you will feel understandably angry and confused.
 But this is the time to remain calm and collected.
 At this point, you won’t be able to talk yourself out of trouble, and anything you say might be used against you in court.
-So your best option is to exercise your right to remain silent and to call a lawyer as soon as possible.
+So your best option is to exercise your right to remain silent, know the ways to get any charges dismissed and call a lawyer as soon as possible.

 At Hessler Law, our Indianapolis criminal defense lawyers understand how tough your situation is.
 When you are accused of domestic violence, you may feel like you have no one you can trust or rely on.
 We will closely review your case and determine what legal defenses apply.
 From there, we will fight for your rights at every stage of the criminal justice process.

 For a free consultation, call us today at (317) 886-8800.

 Domestic Violence Calls Usually Result in Arrests

 When the police respond to a domestic violence call, their first priority is to separate you from the alleged victim.
 They do this not only to stop the supposed violence but to question each person separately.
 If what you and the complainant told the police leads them to believe domestic violence has taken place, they will arrest you.
 This is especially true if the complaining witness has physical injuries.